Orbifoldt/b-plus-tree-kotlin/README.md

 2. If the left sibling itself has exactly the minimum number of keys (`⌈M/2⌉ - 1`), then merge the current node into that sibling.
 3. Else, if the node has a right sibling, try to borrow from that one.
 4. If the right sibling has exactly the minimum number of keys (`⌈M/2⌉ - 1`), then merge the current node into that sibling.
 5. Else, if the node has no siblings, it must be the root.
-If it has a child, we'll promote that child to be the new root.
+If it has only a single child, we'll promote that child to be the new root.

 | :exclamation:  In borrowing or merging we only look at siblings, i.e. neighboring nodes that share the _same_ parent! |
 |-----------------------------------------------------------------------------------------------------------------------|

+So, if some key-value pair needs to be deleted from a tree, we'll start at the root and move downwards to delete it from the leaf, after which we move back up while borrowing and merging whenever nodes are under-occupied, and finally possibly re-assigning the root of the tree.

 ### Deletion examples
 See [YouTube - B+Tree Deletions - Stephan Burroughs](https://www.youtube.com/watch?v=QrbaQDSuxIM) for a plethora of examples.
 Do note that they use slightly different conventions for the number of allowed values in the leafs.
 Also, at `1:09` they state that only the left most nodes look to the right for borrowing or merging; in our conventions the more correct statement is that only the left most children of any given node have to look right to borrow or merge (that is, a node only looks at its siblings and not at other neighbors).